Friday, June 24, 2016

 Amazing starfish shape!

-Did you know that the five, red pathways at Punta Sur Isla Mujeres are actually in the shape of a starfish?
+Did you know that the five red pathways at Punta Sur, Isla Mujeres, are actually in the shape of a starfish?

 We didn’t.

-Okay, maybe it’s not that notable, but for us the starfish was very cool to see.
+Okay, maybe it’s not that notable, but for us, the starfish was very cool to see.

-Caution - the four carbon-fiber blades are powerful
+The four carbon-fiber blades are powerful

 Expat David Daniel captured the image with his newest boy-toy: a DJI Phantom 3 UAV.
-Also known by the misnomer of drone, the UAV Unmanned Aerial Vehicle or UAS Unmanned Aircraft System comes in a variety of shapes and sizes.
+Also known by the misnomer of drone, the UAV Unmanned Aerial Vehicle, or UAS Unmanned Aircraft System, comes in a variety of shapes and sizes.

 Highly conscious of the potential danger of the remote-controlled UAV,